Campaign Management

 Campaign Creation Step 2: Recipient Group Selection

-Note: The number displayed beside each group represents the total recipients in that group.
-Each unique recipient is included only once, even if they belong to multiple selected groups.
+Note: The number beside each group represents the total recipients in that group.
+Each recipient is included only once, even if they belong to multiple selected groups.

 3. Step 3: Delivery Method Configuration

-Configure how and when your campaign emails will be delivered by selecting an appropriate delivery method that matches your simulation objectives.
+Configure how and when your campaign emails will be delivered by selecting a delivery method that matches your simulation objectives.

 Phishing Club - Create campaign step 3